-Paddle through lush mangrove tunnels.
-Explore a land of contrast amidst tropic and semi-tropic zones, land and sea and salt and fresh water.
-Learn to work together to read tide charts, explore unique ecosystems, cook and set up camp on white sandy beaches under the stars.
-Discover what makes the Ten Thousand Islands famous worldwide; understand its environmental value; and learn how we can better take care of it.
-During the journey, share life experiences with the group and participate in activities that encourage you to examine where you’ve been, where you are now and where you would like to go in life.
+On this expedition, you will be paddling through lush mangrove tunnels in a land of contrast: between tropic and semi-tropic, land and sea and salt and fresh water.
+You and your crew will learn to work together to read tide charts, explore unique ecosystems, cook and set-up camp on white sandy beaches under the stars as you paddle to new areas each day.
+You will also learn about what makes the Ten Thousand Islands famous worldwide, the unique environmental value of the area and how we can better take care of it.

 This course may be full or preparing to leave in the next week.
 Please call us at 866-467-7651 to discuss your options.

 Do you ever want to unplug, step away from the daily grind to take on new challenges?
 Are you ready to conquer harder skills and remind your senses (or discover for the first time) what it’s like to crest a mountain peak, hear the echoes at the edge of a vast canyon or feel the rush of white water spray on your face?
 Take a break from your routine, radically change your surroundings and test your tenacity.
 Put some “firsts” in front of you and find moments of unexpected discovery along the way.
 Experience Outward Bound as an adult and prepare for an injection of adventure, awareness and adaptability that sticks with you long after you unpack your backpack.

 Return home with newly expanded wilderness acumen, an energized outlook, a rekindled allowance of empathy into situations and relationships and an eye toward the future.